 - A regulation game is 5 innings unless shortened by the time limit.
 Games should last no more than 1 hour and 15 minutes.
 No new inning can start after 1:15.
-For example, if game starts at 9:00 a.m., the last inning must start before 10:15 a.m.
+For example, if game starts at 9:00 a.m, the last inning must start before 10:15 a.m.
 Keep track of the time.
 If the game is tied after five innings or after the last inning is completed, as applicable, the game will be ruled a tie. - Always use Reduced Injury Factor (RIF) soft baseballs (RFI5) designed for Coach Pitch.
-Do not use hard baseballs under any circumstance. - For each team, only the manager and up to two rostered coaches who have completed the league certification requirements or obtained a waiver are permitted in the dugout, on the field, or in the bullpen during games.
+Do not use hard baseballs under any circumstance. - For each team, only the manager and coaches who have completed the league certification requirements or obtained a waiver are permitted in the dugout, on the field, or in the bullpen during games.
 All parents and other spectators must be in the stands during the game or otherwise away from the dugout, field, and bullpen. - The fielding team may have no more than two coaches on the field (with the team's manager counting if he is on the field).
 Coaches should be out on the field or in the dugout with the players.
 Keep non-coaching parents off the field of play and out of the dugout.

 - A continuous batting order shall be utilized.
 All players should be inserted into the batting lineup.
 In other words, if you have 14 players, bat 1 through 14. - Outs are recorded.
 3 outs per half inning.
 Change sides. - Maximum of Four (4) runs per inning. - Extra base hits are permitted provided the ball is hit to the outfield on a fly, line drive, or solidly hit ground ball that is not playable in the infield.
 Once the ball reaches the pitcher, the play is dead. - No excessive running.
-One base per infield overthrow. - Play is considered over when the pitcher has obtained possession of the ball in the infield and does not make a play on a runner. - There is no stealing. - Runners shall not lead-off.
+One base per per infield overthrow per play on a runner.
+For example, if the second baseman overthrows the first baseman the runner may advance to second.
+If the first baseman then throws to second and that is overthrown the runner may then advance to third.
+However, the runner should not advance to third on the play at first. - Play is considered over when the pitcher has obtained possession of the ball in the infield and does not make a play on a runner. - There is no stealing. - Runners shall not lead-off.
 Runners shall not steal.
 Stealing is not allowed. - The infield fly rule is NOT in effect. - There is no run rule in effect.
 Time permitting, teams should complete all 5 innings for practice purposes even if the result of the game has been decided because of the 4-run maximum per inning. - There is no batter on deck.
 All offensive players (other than the player at bat) shall be in the dugout. - Minor C players are not permitted to slide head-first.
 A player who slides head-first shall be called out.